Paschalis/UART_CRC_Error_Detection_FPGA/README.md

 ## Testing

+Each implementation has a corresponding testbench:
+- **CRC-8 Testbench (`uart_crc_top_tb_crc8.v`)**: Tests the UART communication and CRC-8 error detection.
-The provided testbench (`uart_crc_top_tb.v`) tests the UART communication and CRC error detection.
+- **CRC-16 Testbench (`uart_crc_top_tb_crc16.v`)**: Tests the UART communication and CRC-16 error detection.

 Run the simulation in Vivado to ensure the data is transmitted and received correctly, and the CRC is validated.

 ## Authors

 - [![Paschalis Moschogiannis](https://img.shields.io/badge/GitHub-Paschalis_Moschogiannis-00FFFF?style=flat&logo=github)](https://github.com/Paschalis)

 ### Notes

 - Ensure the correct baud rate is set for your system clock.
-- Modify the testbench to include various test cases, including erroneous data for robust testing.
+- Modify the testbenches to include various test cases, including erroneous data for robust testing.

 ## License